-The actuary must sign the opinion on the front page of the annual QFP form in accordance with subsection 2480 of the Actuarial Standards Board (the "ASB") Practice-Specific Standards for Insurers.
+The actuary must sign the opinion on the front page of the annual QFP form in accordance with subsection 2480 of the Canadian Institute of Actuaries (the "CIA") Practice-Specific Standards for Insurers.
 The memorandum required under this subsection (the "Capital Guideline Certification Report") must be available to the AMF upon request.